Mercurius, God of the Agora – a portrait in sequins

 ‘One becomes Two, Two becomes Three, and out of the Third

-In a previous post , we saw how this Cosmology of Pythagoras applies to Tarot.
+In a previous post, we saw how this Cosmology of Pythagoras and Axiom of Maria applies to Tarot, wherein every 4th card is also the first in a new cycle.
 It is but one of the initial or initiatory, key concepts conveyed to us as a visual clue by our Master of Ceremonies, The Juggler/Le Bateleur (aka the Magician).
 Do you see it?
-Hint: It’s ‘dessous la table’, in every Marseille-type deck.

 Vieville, Conver and Noblet cards

 Of course, I am referring to the legs.
 People tend to write off his three-legged table as simply being of the portable sort that Bagatelles used.
 It’s true, three legs provide the most stable table for any surface.
 (Especially if it happens to be a tripod with a Pythia sitting on it).
 But his table in fact has four.
-Because one of his legs is behind or combined with one of the table legs, his other leg becomes the 4th leg; ‘the One as the Fourth.’
+Because one of his legs is behind or combined with one of the table legs, his other leg becomes the 4th leg; ‘out of the third comes the one as the fourth.’
 Another consistent feature is that the rectangular table top always extends beyond the picture border… just how long might it be?

 Below are two images of Anubis, god of funerary rites and underworld guide, preparing the dead.
 His uncovered, lower legs are always visible beneath the embalming bed, and knees about level.
 This ritual table traditionally had a lion head(s) and legs, which we will return to in a moment.